MINOLTA SHORT-TO-MODERATE TELE- ZOOM LENSES

 WEIGHT: 4lb.

-This was Minolta's first zoom lens and was quite an accomplishment at the time.
-It was a large and heavy, two-touch zoom, but it had an automatic diaphragm.
+This was Minolta's first zoom lens and was quite an accomplishment at the time despite covering only the narrow 80-160mm range.
+It incorporated 15 elements, and was not a computer-aided design!
+It was a large and heavy (FOUR POUNDS), two-touch zoom, but it had an automatic diaphragm.
 Its major drawback, at the time, was it's high price.
-It never sold well, so Minolta produced a less expensive 100-200mm Rokkor.
+It never sold well, so Minolta produced a much less expensive, pre-set, slower, smaller & lighter 100-200mm f5.6 Rokkor zoom.
 These early zoom lenses helped Minolta to become a leader in later zoom lens designs.
 The f-stops will not appear in the viewfinders of any cameras.

 FOCAL LENGTH: 80-200mm